Bypass ISP throttling and get a faster internet

 What’s the best way to bypass bandwidth throttling?

 If your ISP is throttling your bandwidth, and switching providers is not an option, the easiest solution is to connect through VPN.
 Your ISP won’t be able to inspect the data packets, so it won’t be able to throttle that traffic based on what service you’re using.
-The result is pure, unrestricted streaming video.
+The result is unlimited bandwidth for pure, unrestricted streaming video.

 How to bypass peering conflicts with a VPN